jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "But those are Greeks and Persians," another student says.
 "We're not them."

 "Mathematics needs no translation."
 Averroes taps the paper.
-"What the Egyptians discovered, the Greeks advanced, Al-Khwarizmi perfected, what we study today in Arabic, Christians will read tomorrow in Latin.
+"What the Egyptians discovered, the Greeks advanced, Al-Khwarizmi perfected.
+What we study today in Arabic, Christians will read tomorrow in Latin.
 Water flows at the same rate here as it does across the empires of history and today.
 If you can do the math."

 The youngest student hesitates.
 "Teacher, if mathematics is so perfect... why do the navigators constantly update their star tables?
 My father tells me that every few decades, new corrections to Al-Battani's planetary positions are needed.
 But he never tells me why."